Rezwanul-Haque/neural_network_projects/medical_diagnosis_problem/diabetes_prediction/readme.md

 # Machine learning to address Diabetes problem?
 ### If we have a labeled dataset that contains some vital measurements of patients (for example, age and blood insulin level), as well as a true label indicating the onset of diabetes in the patient sometime after the measurements were taken, then we can train a neural network (machine learning classifier) on this data and use it to make predictions on new patients.

+# According to experts, AI in healthcare will see the most growth in the following areas
+    1. Automated Diagnosis
+    2. Robot-Assisted Surgeries
+    3. Precision Medicine
+    4. Virtual Health Assistants

+# Automated Diagnosis
+## For predicting Diabetes, this project fall under the these category of Automated Diagnosis.
+#### Currently, most medical diagnosis is performed by skilled medical experts.
+In the case of medical diagnosis through images (such as X-rays and MRI scans), skilled radiologists are required to provide their expertise in the diagnostic process.
+These skilled medical professionals go through years of rigorous training before being certified, and there is a shortage of these medical experts in certain countries, which contributes to poor outcomes.
+The role of AI is to augment these experts and to offload lowlevel routine diagnosis, which can be done by an AI agent with a high degree of accuracy.

+# Dataset Description
+### The Pima Indians diabetes dataset consists of diagnostic measurements collected from a sample of female Pima Indians, along with a label indicating whether the patient developed diabetes within five years of the initial measurement.